dmachard/go-dnscollector/doc/collectors.md

 - `key-file`: (string) private key server file
 - `cache-support`: (boolean) disable or enable the cache dns, this feature can be enabled if your dns server doesn't add the latency
 - `query-timeout`: (integer) in second, max time to keep the query record in memory
+- `sock-rcvbuf`: (integer) sets the socket receive buffer in bytes SO_RCVBUF, set to zero to use the default system value

 Default values: